vesoft-inc/nebula-docs/docs-2.0/nebula-studio/install-configure/st-ug-deploy.md

 Before you deploy Docker-based Studio v2.x, you must do a check of these:

-- The Nebula Graph v2.x services are deployed and started.
-For more information, see [Nebula Graph Database Manual](https://docs.nebula-graph.io/2.0/2.quick-start/1.quick-start-workflow/).
+- The NebulaGraph v2.x services are deployed and started.
+For more information, see [NebulaGraph Database Manual](https://docs.nebula-graph.io/2.0/2.quick-start/1.quick-start-workflow/).
   !!! note

-      Different methods are available for you to deploy Nebula Graph.
-If this is your first time to use Nebula Graph, we recommend that you use Docker Compose to deploy Nebula Graph.
-For more information, see [Deploy Nebula Graph with Docker Compose](https://docs.nebula-graph.io/2.0/2.quick-start/2.deploy-nebula-graph-with-docker-compose/).
+      Different methods are available for you to deploy NebulaGraph.
+If this is your first time to use NebulaGraph, we recommend that you use Docker Compose to deploy NebulaGraph.
+For more information, see [Deploy NebulaGraph with Docker Compose](https://docs.nebula-graph.io/2.0/2.quick-start/2.deploy-nebula-graph-with-docker-compose/).

 - On the machine where Studio v2.x will run, Docker Compose is installed and started.
 For more information, see [Docker Compose Documentation](https://docs.docker.com/compose/install/ "Click to go to Docker Documentation").